heaventian93/A-Regressive-Convolution-Neural-Network-and-Support-Vector-Regression-Model-for-Electricity-Consumpt/README.md

 # A Regressive Convolution Neural Network and Support Vector Regression Model for Electricity Consumption Forecasting

-To run the code, using your datasets and then call the function: RCNN_SVR.
+To run the code, using your datasets and then call the function: RCNN_SVR.m

 If you use the code, please cite our paper.
 Thanks!